Evaluating and improving wave and non-wave stress parametrisations for oceanic flows: Existing parametrisations

+In particular, in the limit where $N\gg \omega\gg f$, $F_{\text{3d}}$ reduces exactly to the JSL2001 expression \eqref{force-jsl}, albeit with an analytic expression for what $\kappa$ should be set to.

-In SAH2020, a more general expression than \eqref{SAH-forcefull} is stated which accounts for wave reflections off the surface.
-However, such reflections are difficult to parametrise, and for an isolated hill the number of waves reflecting back onto the topography is small.
+In SAH2020, a more general expression than \eqref{SAH-forcefull} is stated which accounts for wave reflections off the ocean surface.
+However, such reflections are difficult to parametrise \citep[e.g.,][]{shakespeare2021dissipating}, and for a narrow, isolated hill in a deep ocean the number of waves reflecting back onto the topography is small.
 Therefore, we omit any reflection terms from \eqref{SAH-forcefull} for simplicity.
-Nevertheless, we note that these reflections depend on how the vertical wavelength
+Nevertheless, we note that these reflections become important even for an isolated hill when the half-vertical wavelength $\lambda_v$ compared to the ocean depth $H$, known as the mode-number

-resonates with the ocean depth $H$.
-As a result, we expect \eqref{SAH-forcefull} to have small deviations from the actual stress as the geometry of the topography, and the variables $N$, $\omega$ and $f$ are varied.
+approaches 1 (from above).
+As a result, we expect \eqref{SAH-forcefull} may have deviations from the actual stress for small $K$, $H$ or $N$.